kkh0714/SQL_study/SQL_notes.md

 - `CROSS JOIN` returns all records from both tables no matter there is matching or no matching records
 - If `WHERE` clause is added, e.g. WHERE a.id = b.id, it will produce the same result as the `INNER JOIN` clause
+- `CROSS JOIN` is VERY HELPFUL in case you want to look up `a_id` that belongs to `b_id` in the same table
+- *Refer to LeetCode - SQL 50 - 1731.
+TheNumberOfEmployeesWhichReportToEachEmployee*

 ## IF()